jeras/TCB/doc/PERI.md

 The immediate 11 LSB bits `[10:0]` can be used as masks for peripheral registers.
 The immediate 12th bit `[11]` is sign extended to full register width `XLEN`, so it can only be used to mask all bits from MSB to 11 `[MSB:11]` (MSB can be 32/64/128).

+### Conditional branches

+Instructions `BLT` (branch if less then) and `BGE` (branch if greater or equal) with comparing against the zero register R0 can be used to branch on the sign of a register value, or simply the MSB bit of a register.

+## Memory mapped register ABI recommendations

+This ABI recommendations are intended for peripherals implemented using memory mapped registers.

+Recommendations are focusing on:
+- RTL with good timing and low power consumption,
+- drivers with few instruction in critical loops.

 ### Address bus